-All original court documents must be filed with the court before the arrest.
+All court documents including the affidavit leading to the arrest can be filed electronically.
+All relevant documents must be filed with the court before the warrant of arrest can be issued.

 Certification or apostille by a Notary is not required although if supporting documents need translating then the translations should be certified by a Notary.
+The affidavit leading to the arrest, if filed a deponent residing outside Malaysia must be affirmed before a Notary Public (for Commonwealth countries) or a Consular Officer of the Malaysian Consulate Office situated in that country (for non-Commonwealth countries).